 Wine Discounts

-If you get a killer wine in your shipment, you can reorder it at a deep discount.
+If you get an amazing wine in your shipment, you can reorder it at a deep discount.
 For example, the Clos LaChance Meritage from my shipment retails at $28 through the winery, but my booklet has the reorder price at $17.99.

 Members also get shipping discounts through the wine store and deals on wine club gifts like subscriptions and wine gift sets.